top of page

 Affiliated Faculty Fellow

-Carrie (she/her) is an un-disciplined human geographer Assistant Professor in the Geosciences Department, whose work focuses on low wage food and agricultural labor in the US S, racial capitalism, carceral and abolition geographies, and the black radical tradition.
-She's currently finalizing her book project Making Life Work, which centers the experiences of black woman their families and broader place-based communities in northeast Georgia who remained the basis for the global production of cheap chicken.
+Carrie (she/her) is an un-disciplined human geographer and Assistant Professor in the Geosciences Department, whose work focuses on low wage food and agricultural labor in the US, racial capitalism, carceral and abolition geographies, and the black radical tradition.
+She's currently finalizing her book project Making Life Work, which centers the experiences of black woman, their families, and broader place-based communities in northeast Georgia who remained the basis for the global production of cheap chicken.

 Rachel Scarlett